brooksidestudios/docs/docs/GIT-in-depth.md

 ## “Dry run” GIT merge

-Let's say you need to runa git-merge, but you don't have a lot of time to deal with conflicts at this time.
-If you're afraid there will be a bunch of conflicts and you'd like to run a “dry run” to see how well the merge will go, you can use the following snippets.
+Let's say you need to run a `git merge`, but you don't have a lot of time to deal with conflicts at this time.
+If you're afraid there will be a bunch of conflicts and you'd like to run a “dry run” to see how well the merge will go, you can use the following commands:

 ```sh
 # Pass the `--no-commit` flag, but also need to